 This agent is easy to install on your host and endpoints, and has a small footprint.
 An installed Agent provides continuous endpoint security monitoring, allowing USM Anywhere to quickly detect threats on your essential assets without the time-consuming manual configuration and setup tasks required to implement and integrate a third-party tool.

 To install the AlienVault Agent on your Windows, Linux, or AlienVault Agent Installation on macOS Hosts endpoints, you generate an installation script in USM Anywhere that is specific to your USM Anywhere environment.
 When you run the installation script on the host system, the installed agent automatically registers with your USM Anywhere instance and configures the system to automatically collect data from the endpoint for threat detection.
+AlienVault recommends the host system has a minimum of 4GB memory and two CPU cores for the Agent.

 Note: When you first deploy new AlienVault Agents on your host systems, you should install just a few so that you can assess the events that are collected by the agent and the impact to your data consumption.